Deepti-bhati/git-initdemo/readme.md

-# this is my first repo to be imported from locat to github
+# This is my first repo to be imported from locat to github